 Another sign Spring has sprung!
-The Casemates are reopened!
+The Casemates has reopened!

 If you haven’t toured the Casemates, we highly recommend doing so as they encompass so much of the history of Luxembourg and wow you with its story.
+Let’s face it. sometimes an UNESCO World Heritage site needs to be part of the day simply because it exists!
 For us, this meant a perfect rainy day activity spent exploring the vast tunnels all the while taking in our fine City’s fascinating story.

 We felt a little bit like Indiana Jones, (minus the rolling boulder).

 We had the absolute pleasure of taking a private tour with Elke Begas whose enthusiasm was contagious.
 History buffs we aren’t, but she broke things down simply while sprinkling fascinating little theories like the origin of the word ‘casemates’ coming from the Spanish ‘House to Kill’ giving the tour a bit of a creepy edge.
 They were also a prison at one time.
 What went on under the cover of darkness in the 17th century?
 I’m thinking less Indiana Jones, more Saw?